 In most theoretical models of migration, immigration policy serves as a proxy for migration costs.
 Countries with relaxed immigration policy will be less costly to move to, while countries with tight policy (i.e. well-enforced) will be more costly.
 Consider the extreme case in which no people are allowed to migrate—the costs of migration always exceed the benefits.
 For all other cases, a positive flow of migrants suggests that the net benefits of migration exceed the costs for some migrants.

 Overall, nearly every study of migration finds a significant role for demographic characteristics in explaining migrant populations.
 The set of characteristics that matters most varies significantly over time and across specific migrant flows.
-For example, the role of language differences may matter less in the future as English increasingly becomes the lingua franca of the world.

-Political and environmental conditions
+Politics, attitudes, climate, and environmental conditions

 While political and environmental factors can act as hurdles to migration, they can also serve as push and pull factors.
 Complicated political circumstances that create uncertainty in the origin country can serve as a push factor, while countries that are well-functioning democratic societies may attract new migrants, thereby increasing the benefits of migration.
 Push factors related to a country's political situation include war, oppression, corruption, crime, or discrimination, while pull factors consist of established property rights, law and order, and freedom.
 Measures of political freedom produced by the Heritage Foundation, for example, are often included in empirical analyses and are found to be important predictors of migrant flows .